Fort

 The military reservation was acquired by donations through

 the efforts of Col. C.A.
-Broadwater (who owned the adjoining
+Broadwater (who owned the nearby

 Broadwater Hotel and Natatorium), the local Optimist